Meet Supreme Films

 To stay relevant, strong storytelling and unique shot design are vital.
 Every word, every shot, every gesture should have meaning and propel the story forward.
 People like the Coen brothers and Paul Thomas Anderson are great examples of that.
 They merge cinematography and storytelling in a way that pushes cinema into a place that has real meaning.

 We are also heavily inspired by one another.
-Each of us at DDG has a distinctive style — simply by working together, we are constantly learning and growing.
+Each of us at Supreme has a distinctive style — simply by working together, we are constantly learning and growing.

 How do you keep things fresh?